 If you don’t want your third-party app from counting towards your activity rings and showing up in the Fitness app, then don’t connect that app to Apple Health.

-- If you already did connect the two, then open the Health app and choose the Summary tab.
-Tap your profile picture and choose Privacy > Apps.
+- If you have already connected the two, open the Health app and choose the Summary tab.
+Tap your profile picture and select Privacy > Apps.

 - Select the app you don’t want to count and remove its permissions to read and write to the Health app by choosing Turn Off All.